wuttiwong01/pokiimap/docs/index.rst

 All live map down , scanning/catch/loot functions are being worked on.

-No ETA, I am busy with other things in the next two weeks but will try to work on pokiimap when possible.
+No ETA, I am busy with other things but will try to work on pokiimap when possible.

 Stay tuned for updates at https://plus.google.com/communities/113038509463835490119